-Some medications can raise cholesterol (and in the process, raise term life insurance rates).
-According to the National Institutes of Health (NIH), these medications include some antidepressants, beta blockers, birth control pills, corticosteroids, some diuretics and estrogen.1 Ask your doctor if you should stop taking any medications prior to the test.
+Some medications can raise cholesterol (and in the process, raise life insurance rates).
+Common medications include some antidepressants, beta blockers, birth control pills, corticosteroids, some diuretics and estrogen.
+Ask your doctor if you should stop taking any medications prior to the test.
 (Never stop medications without consulting your physician.)

 Illness such as flu and fevers can dramatically impact lipoprotein levels (which the cholesterol test measures).
 Tell the examiner if you've been sick recently.
 You might want to reschedule your exam, or have a second test done if your cholesterol is high.